Su Teatro at 50: Born from the birth of a campus and the death of a neighborhood

 People came in immigrant waves — Germans, Irish, Italians, Jews — along with an occasional Brit and even a Filipino.
 The first of Mexican descent did not arrive until 1916.

 Those who lived in Auraria were mostly farmers and small-time merchants who aspired to move up one day to Capitol Hill.
-Flooding was a constant concern in the Westside, so the further out and up you went in elevation from the river, the higher your economic status.
+Flooding was a constant concern in the Westside, so the further out and up you went in elevation from the river, the higher your economic status was.

 Garcia comes from a complex family tree.
 He has 14 brothers and sisters, five shared with the same mother and father.
 The unique way his tree branched off gifted him with a riddle worthy of the Sphynx: “I'm the oldest, the youngest and the middle kid — all at once,” says Garcia, whose expanded bloodline serves as a tight metaphor for how he saw the Westside as a whole: As a close-knit community that acted as one shared family.
 He remembers playing endless touch football games in the middle of the street.
 Walking with his dad to Bears Stadium (now Empower Field) to watch Denver Bears baseball games.
 Exactly where a dog bit him 60 years ago.
 Sneaking into the Mercantile, where the owner lined the back wall with photos of naked women.
 He takes me to one of the 14 preserved homes and demonstrates how his buddies turned the Torres family’s front porch into a stage.

-Garcia spent a lot of time up on that stage, “because everything cracked me up,” he said.
+Garcia spent a lot of time up on that stage “because everything cracked me up,” he says.

-“Inside those boundaries, our neighborhood was a safe haven,” Garcia said.
+“Inside those boundaries, our neighborhood was a safe haven,” Garcia says.
 “But we knew the outside world harbored racism and economic oppression that made it not safe for man or beast."

 He learned that the hard way at just age 14.